JeronimoRepetto/AIEspressoCoffee/README.md

-# AI Espresso Coffe
+# Topanga AI Assistant
-This repository contains the code for AI Espresso Coffe
+This repository contains the code for AI Assistant

 ## Setup
 To run the project, you need to: